cyberguardsec/website/content/english/blog/isolate.md

 Another large attack surface is the browser.
 All or most endpoints in an organisation have access to the Web through browsers installed on local machines and nearly 80% of the attacks originate from malicious websites loaded into these browsers.
 Remote Browser Isolation (RBI) tools mitigate such attacks by moving the browser into ephemeral instances on the DMZ, with the endpoints within the local network completely protected from malware.

-RBI solutions have evolved over the years with increasingly superior security architecture and a near native browsing experience and has been a mandatory compliance in several countries and regions around the world, and with distributed workplaces becoming the norm, isolation, monitoring and access control solutions will become the core tools in a CISO's arsenal.
+RBI solutions have evolved over the years with increasingly superior security architecture and a near native browsing experience and has been a mandatory compliance in several countries and regions around the world.
+With distributed workplaces becoming the norm, isolation, monitoring and access control solutions will become the core tools in a CISO's arsenal.